RED sustainability criteria for biomass for the SDE++ scheme

 SDE++ categories

 The Designation Regulation (Regeling aanwijzing categorieën duurzame energieproductie en klimaattransitie) and General Implementing Regulations for Stimulating Sustainable Energy Production and Climate Transition (Algemene uitvoeringsregeling stimulering duurzame energieproductie en klimaattransitie) state which facilities that have to meet the RED sustainability criteria.
-This applies to biomass facilities and facilities that burn wood pellets with a subsidy decision dated 2024 or later.
+This applies to biomass facilities and facilities that burn wood pellets.
 A summary of the SDE++ categories to which these sustainability criteria apply is given below:

 * The exact description of the categories can be found in the Designation Regulation (Regeling aanwijzing categorieën duurzame energieproductie en klimaattransitie).